Conservative Party minds the ethnic gap

 Paul Uppal is from a Sikh background and won Wolverhampton South West with a wafer-thin majority at the last election.
 The seat once was once represented by Enoch Powell so his selection, just as much as his election, demonstrates that his party has been changing.

-He's now on the Number 10 Policy Board which advises the prime minister.'Reach out'
+He's now on the Number 10 Policy Board which advises the prime minister.

 He and Gavin Barwell agree that what unites, as well as what distinguishes, ethnic minority communities is important.